Taped December 30, 1979 for Metromedia Syndicated TV

 In late 1979, Bill and Bob Stewart teamed up to try to relaunch Eye Guess.

 Seven questions are asked in each round.
 In round one, every correct answer is worth 10 points.
 In Round 2, every correct answer is worth 20 points.
 100 points wins the game.
-The problem is that a rule is changed from Eye Guess; in Punch Lines, the team that is trailing starts Round 2 in control.
+In a change from Eye Guess; in Punch Lines, the team that is trailing starts Round 2 in control.
 The flaw with this rule is immediately shown in the pilot.
 One team runs the board for seven correct answers and 70 points in Round One.
 The trailing team starts Round 2, gives five correct answers, and wins the game.

 The end game is basically the front game with prizes instead of points.
 The team hears eight more punch lines and Bill reads seven questions.
 For every correct number that the team can give, the contestant wins a prize.
 If they play it perfectly and give seven correct answers, the seventh prize is a car.

 Virtually all of the "Window People" were unknown actors and stand-up comics.
-It's unknown if it would stay this way for the series, or if Bob Stewart simply wanted to save money for an unaired pilot and planned on using a celebrity panel for the series.
-Although most of the window people remained obscure, it's worth noting that one of them is Edie McClurg, just a few months shy of attaining stardom as a writer and performer on the daytime version of The David Letterman Show.
+It's unknown for certain if it would stay this way for the series, or if Bob Stewart simply wanted to save money for an unaired pilot and planned on using a celebrity panel for the series.
+Bill does make it a point to mention that "we may not know them now," which would seem to suggest that the idea was to stick with young up-and-comers.
+Most of them did go on to have consistent work as actors in the years to come, although there's one noticeable breakout star in the group--Edie McClurg would become quite well-known soon after this pilot through a recurring role on WKRP in Cincinnati and a spot as a writer and performer on the original David Letterman Show.

 Here's the big problem with the show: They've taken a show that was wonderful because of how simple it was, and added and added and added to it.
 Eye Guess thrived for nearly four years with nothing more than Bill and two contestants laughing it up and facing a game board.
 With Punch Lines, they've tacked on an eight-person panel, a bunch of running around in the dark, and two celebrities.
 Why tinker with something that was so perfect when it was so basic?